Nora from UPS Delivers the Package

 It’s funny how serendipitous events have played such a huge role in my life.
 Well, that’s probably true of everyone—how you met your spouse, how you decided on a career, how you met your best friend.
 Come to think of it, all the best things in life seem to happen by accident, not by plan, right?

-The picture above represents a sweet little piece of serendipity and maybe a little more.
+The picture below represents a sweet little piece of serendipity and maybe a little more.
 In the picture, Nora from UPS is delivering copy #1 of my latest thriller, STILL NOT DEAD.
 She came to my house last Thursday.
 You might ask, how do I know her name and how did I get her picture?

 Let me back up.
 Half the job of an author is writing an excellent book.
 And if the author is interested in having anyone read her or his book, the other half of the job is selling the book.
 Many authors would rather just write and have nothing to do with selling.
 I can understand that.
 But selling comes naturally to me.
 I love to meet and talk to readers, book shop owners, other authors—to me, that’s fun.